RichardKaranuMbuti/Portfolio-mobile-first/README.md

 ### Run tests

-To run tests, run the following command:
+To run tests, run the index.html file on your browser

 <!--
 Example command: